ai-dock/base-image/README.md

 You may opt to mount a data volume at `/workspace` - This is a directory that ai-dock images will look for to make downloaded data available outside of the container for persistence.

-When a mounted workspace is available, all micromamba environments and feature software packages will be moved to the workspace directory to persist changes and shorten startup time.
+When a mounted workspace is available, all micromamba environments and feature software packages can be moved to the workspace directory to persist changes and shorten startup time in cloud environments.

-To prevent this behaviour you can set the environment variable `SYNC_WORKSPACE=false`.
+To enable this behaviour you can set the environment variable `WORKSPACE_SYNC=true`.

 You can define an alternative path for the workspace directory by passing the environment variable `WORKSPACE=/my/alternative/path/` and mounting your volume there.
 This feature will generally assist where cloud providers enforce their own mountpoint location for persistent storage.